Author: Sakshi Agrawal

 Database replication / need of database replication

-Most of the time whenever there is a need of data sharing across the region or in a different account which is hosted on a different cloud platform / different region within the same organization one should make use of this feature which is database replication.
+Most of the time, whenever there is a need for data sharing across the region or in a different account that is hosted on a different cloud platform / different region within the same organization, one should make use of this feature which is database replication.

 Database replication enables replicating databases between Snowflake accounts (within the same organization) and keeping the database objects and stored data synchronized.